The Owl and the Pussycat (film): Background

 The screenplay, written by Buck Henry, was based on the stage play of the same name by Bill Manhoff.
 In the stage version, the would-be writer and the would-be actress are the only characters.
 Though the race of the characters is not specified in the script of the play, in the original Broadway production (1964–1965), the "Owl" was played by white actor Alan Alda and the "Pussycat" by black actress and singer Diana Sands, and many subsequent productions followed this precedent; the film version omitted the characters' interracial relationship.

 Soundtrack

-The film's soundtrack (Columbia Masterworks MS30401) features dialogue from the film and music from the jazz-rock group Blood, Sweat & Tears.
+The film's soundtrack album features comedy dialogue from Streisand and Segal along with music from the jazz-rock group Blood, Sweat & Tears.

 Deleted scenes

 Barbra Streisand filmed a nude/topless scene for The Owl and the Pussycat that was cut from the film.
 Streisand told the press: "The director of 'The Owl and the Pussycat' wanted a topless shot, and I agreed on two conditions — one, there would be nobody in the room but George [Segal]; two, I had the right to kill the shot if I didn't think it would work."
 In November 1979, the U.S. pornographic magazine High Society published the nude frames that were cut from the film.
 Streisand sued High Society for publishing the celebrity nude shots.